hgq719/docs/Account API.md

   No parameters

 - Response
-  Permission Json Object list
+  An array of Permission Json Object.

 ## Agent Permission
   You need `Manage Agent & Agent Groups` permission to manage permission of agent.
-  - `GET /api/v1/account/agents/{id}/permissions` -Get list of agent's permission
+  - `GET /api/v1/account/agents/{id}/permissions` -Get list of agent's permissions
   - `POST /api/v1/account/agents/{id}/permissions` -Create a new permission for a agent
   - `DELETE /api/v1/account/agents/{id}/permissions/{permission_id}` -Remove a permission for a agent